saulpierotti/markdown_notebook/DRD.md

 ### Infimium methylation arrays
 * Illumina Infimium chips are standard BeadChips used for methylation studies
+* In humans 70% of CpG dinucleotides are methilated as 5mCpG
+* Short regions of high CpG density, CpG islands, are unusually unmethylated
+	* They are found on 60% of gene promoters
+	* Cancer cells tend to be globally hypomethylated but with tumor suppressor promoters hypermethylated
 * In a single cell for a single position methylation can either be 0%, 50% or 100% in a diploid
 	* When I evaluate methilation with an array I do NOT work on single cells!
 	* Methilation can take any value between 0% and 100%